caltechlibrary/andor/docs/init.md

 files if they did not already exist.
 You can list as many dataset collections as you want and the init command will attempt to initialize them one after the other.
-If an error is encountered it will abort creating futher collections after that.
+If an error is encountered it will abort creating further collections after that.

 ## When to use init